b-g/processing-sublime/README.md

 ###Linux & Windows
 Only partly supported: snippets, but no buildsystem.
-(Would be nice if someone on windows/linux could figure out the buildsystems, please let me know if your are interested)

 ## Installation
 There are 3 easy ways to install the Processing Bundle: